Leo-Berman/Treadmill-To-Walking-Pad/README.md

 # Getting Started
+## Download this github repository.

+## Set up wiring as found in our final paper

 ## Flash the Arduino
 1. Download the Aduino IDE and open the file to be flashed (Treadmill_Controller_1.ino).